Colonoscopy and Colorectal Screening

-Prior to getting a colonoscopy it is very important that the colon be thoroughly cleansed and emptied.
-This is achieved through the use of a bowel cleansing solution that is prescribed to you by your doctor.
-You must follow the instructions for the cleansing solution and all other preparation instructions (i.e. dietary and medication intake, etc.) carefully to insure that the colon is as cleansed and empty as possible.
-Inadequate preparation may prevent the performing doctor from having the clearest and most accurate view during the procedure which could result in the colonoscopy needing to be repeated at a different time.
+Prior to getting a colonoscopy, it is very important that the colon be thoroughly cleansed and emptied.
+This is done by taking a bowel cleansing drink (also known as a “bowel prep”) that is prescribed by your doctor.
+You must follow the instructions provided to you carefully to insure that the colon is as clean as possible.
+Most often, people start taking the preparation the day prior to the procedure and also only drink clear liquids that day.

 Click on the links below to view our detailed preparation instructions which vary slightly depending on what part of the day you are scheduled for your colonscopy.